These are the Michelin-Worthy Restaurants in Clearwater and St. Petersburg

 120 8th Ave | Website | Instagram

-What is it: Located in Pass-a-Grille, Grace is Chef Lisa Doherty's ode to modern American cuisine with global influences.
+What is it: Located in Pass-a-Grille, Grace is chef-owner Jason Lutzk’s ode to modern American cuisine with global influences.
 The restaurant's airy, coastal-chic interior complements Doherty's refined yet approachable menu.

-Why it should be in the guide: Doherty's culinary prowess shines through in dishes like her duck confit with cherry gastrique and locally-caught grouper with saffron beurre blanc.
-Her dedication to sourcing from local farms and fisheries is exactly what Michelin inspectors look for.
+Why it should be in the guide: Lutzk’s culinary prowess shines through in dishes like his duck confit with cherry gastrique and locally-caught grouper with saffron beurre blanc.
+His dedication to sourcing from local farms and fisheries is exactly what Michelin inspectors look for.

 Although: Its location in a quieter beach town might make it easier for inspectors to overlook.